-Cisco products, software, and technology (Cisco products) are subject to export controls under the laws and regulations of the United States (US), the European Union (EU), and any other applicable countries’ export laws and regulations.
-Export, re-export, transfer, and use of Cisco products may require obtaining US and local authorizations, permits, or licenses.
+Cisco products, software, and technology (Cisco products) are subject to export controls under the laws and regulations of the United States (U.S.), the European Union (EU), and any other applicable countries’ export laws and regulations.
+Export, re-export, transfer, and use of Cisco products may require obtaining U.S. and local authorizations, permits, or licenses.

-Cisco products are controlled under the US Export Administration Regulations and Wassenaar Arrangement as telecommunications/networking equipment in category 5 part 2.
-The classification of Cisco’s Products and CCATs can be retrieved from Cisco's Public Export Product Data Tool.
+Cisco products are controlled under the U.S. Export Administration Regulations and Wassenaar Arrangement as telecommunications/networking equipment in category 5, part 2.
+The classification of Cisco’s products and CCATs can be retrieved from Cisco's Public Export Product Data Tool.

-Exporters, distributors, customers, and users of Cisco Products are responsible for compliance with US and local country export/Import laws and regulations.
+Exporters, distributors, customers, and users of Cisco products are responsible for compliance with U.S. and local country export/import laws and regulations.

-In the US, the export, re-export, and in-country transfer of controlled goods, software, and technology (dual-use items) are controlled by a branch of the US Department of Commerce known as the Bureau of Industry and Security through the Export Administration Regulations (EAR).
+In the U.S., the export, re-export, and in-country transfer of controlled goods, software, and technology (dual-use items) are controlled by a branch of the U.S. Department of Commerce known as the Bureau of Industry and Security through the Export Administration Regulations (EAR).

-In the EU, the export of dual-use items are controlled under EU Regulation 428/2009, setting up a community regime for the control of exports, transfer, brokering, and transit of dual-use items.
+In the EU, the export of dual-use items are controlled under EU Regulation 2021/821, setting up a community regime for the control of exports, transfer, brokering, and transit of dual-use items.

 Once a review has been completed, products may become eligible for a particular license exception, such as ENC, and this exception may then be used by other exporters, as provided by EAR.

-Cisco solutions and products containing encryption less than 56 bits (80 bits in the US); unrestricted products may be exported and re-exported to most civilian, commercial, and government end users located in all territories, with the exception of embargoed destinations and countries designated as supporting terrorist activities.
-The countries listed in Part 746 of EAR as embargoed destinations requiring a license are: Cuba, Iran, North Korea, Sudan, Syria, and the Crimea Region.
+Cisco solutions and products specified by EAR740.17(b)(1) or EAR740.17(b)(3) may be exported and re-exported under License Exception ENC to most civilian, commercial, and government end users located in all territories, with the exception of embargoed destinations and countries designated as supporting terrorist activities.
+The countries listed in part 746 of EAR as embargoed destinations requiring a license are: Cuba, Iran, North Korea, Syria, and the Crimea, Donetsk, and Luhansk regions.

-Exports and re-exports to more sensitive government entities (see part 772 EAR) not located in the following countries may require a US export license in order to obtain restricted encryption items: Australia, Austria, Belgium, Bulgaria, Canada, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Japan, Latvia, Lithuania, Luxembourg, Malta, Netherlands, New Zealand, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, Switzerland, Turkey, United Kingdom, and the United States.
+Cisco's encryption solutions and products specified by EAR740.17(b)(2) have undergone a one-time review by the U.S. government and may be exported or re-exported under License Exception ENC to most civilian, commercial, and less-sensitive government end users (for definition see part 772 of EAR) located in all territories except the embargoed destinations and countries designated as supporting terrorist activities (i.e., Cuba, Iran, North Korea, Syria, and the Crimea, Donetsk, and Luhansk regions).
+Exports and re-exports to more-sensitive government entities (see part 772 EAR) not located in the following countries may require a U.S. export license: Australia, Austria, Belgium, Bulgaria, Canada, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Japan, Latvia, Lithuania, Luxembourg, Malta, Netherlands, New Zealand, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, Switzerland, Turkey, United Kingdom, and the United States.

-Non-US and US companies re-exporting Cisco products or technology must comply with both their local export regulations and with the US re-export regulations.
-Guidance regarding re-exports and other offshore transactions involving US origin items can be found at https://www.bis.doc.gov/index.php/licensing/reexports-and-offshore-transactions.
+Non-U.S. and U.S. companies re-exporting Cisco products or technology must comply with both their local export regulations and with the U.S. re-export regulations.
+Guidance regarding re-exports and other offshore transactions involving U.S. origin items can be found at https://www.bis.doc.gov/index.php/licensing/reexports-and-offshore-transactions.

 Further guidance published by some EU member states can be found at: